qtlHD/qtlHD/doc/input/mapping_inputs.md

 # Parser logic

 Any line that starts with a Hash # symbol is considered a comment.
-Meta-data for the parser starts with # --- Command - so hash and three dashes.
+Meta-data for the parser starts with `# --- <Command>` - so hash and three dashes.

 A comment may start also later in a line.
 This is signified by multiple spaces, a hash and a space.
-Not tabs after are allowed.
-Not all sections will allow these types of comments.
+No tabs after an end-of-line comment are allowed.
+Not all sections will allow these end-of-line comments.

 # Header layout